JuliaRegistries/General/CONTRIBUTING.md

 # Contribution guidelines

 Anyone can help improve the General registry!
-Here's a few ways.
+Here are a few ways.

 ## As a package author